-The Youth Voice Network is for young people – that's anyone aged 11 to 24 in England or Wales.
+The Youth Voice Network is for young people – that's anyone aged 11 to 24 living in England or Wales.

 Before an opportunity, we will:

-- Answer any questions they have
+- Answer any questions you have.

-During an opportunity, we will
+During an opportunity, we'll:

 After an opportunity, we will:

-- Send them a feedback form
+- Send you a feedback form.

-- Let them know next steps
+- Let you know next steps.